 Specializing in historical artifacts, Sidedoor offers the most extensive collection in the world.

-Brought to you by the Smithsonian, the host Tony Cohn discusses our shared past with some historians, artists, and scientist in 30-minute episodes.
+Brought to you by Smithsonian, the hosts Tony Cohn and Haleema Shah discuss our shared past with some historians, artists, and scientists in 30-minute episodes.

-This podcast is easy to binge and explores themes such as the world’s oldest winery.
+This podcast is easy to binge.
+It explores pretty interesting themes such as the world’s oldest winery.

-Sidedoor opens up the listener to a part of history through artifacts often skipped by even most history lovers.
+Sidedoor opens up the listener to a part of history through artifacts often skipped even by history lovers.

 Mike Rowe means business when it comes to this podcast and his brief but direct approach to storytelling.

 His podcast covers the historical working class adventures of America.

 Each episode only lasts ten minutes making it much shorter than most podcasts might be.
 As you might have guessed this makes it incredibly easy to listen to.

 The Way I Heard It fuses history in a much more personal way with its conversational tone and approachability for anyone who loves history or maybe even just a good story.

 Oh!
 Almost forgot, I am also addicted to green tea and Harry Potter.